North West · Gujarati and broader South Asian community · post offices and newsagents

 - Multi-counter branches need terminals to share a daily cash-up flow.

-- Manchester (Cheetham Hill and Rusholme)-specific: Curry Mile is competitive on rate; do not over-pay for terminals when SumUp Solo can match service for low-volume nights.
+- Manchester (Cheetham Hill and Rusholme)-specific: The Curry Mile is competitive on rate; do not over-pay for a contract terminal when a no-contract reader can match service on quieter nights.

 FAQs